litespeedtech/lsquic/docs/tutorial.rst

 =========================

 Now we continue to initialize our engine instance.
 We have covered the callback to send out packets.
 This is one of the required engine callbacks.
-Other required engine callbacks are a set of stream and connection callbacks that get called on various events in connections and stream lifecycles and a callback to get the default TLS context.
+Other required engine callbacks are a set of stream and connection callbacks that get called on various events in then connections and stream lifecycles and a callback to get the default TLS context.

 ::